 What are explainable models?

 Explainable models aim to provide causal explanations of why things happen the way they do in the phenomena we are interested in.
-These are constrative to the black-box modeling approaches widely prevalent in today's AI/ML apps.Â
+These are contrastive to the black-box modeling approaches widely prevalent in today's AI/ML apps.Â

 Why building explainable models of cognitive functioning are hard?